Submissions

 * Length for case studies and policy evaluations is to be between 3,000 and 5,000 words

-The JRCD reserves the right to conduct a plagiarism check of all submitted manuscripts, including whether the work was previously published elsewhere.
+The JRCD reserves the right to conduct plagiarism and AI checks of all submitted manuscripts, including whether the work was previously published elsewhere.
 In the case of potential misconduct(e.g. plagiarism, data falsification/fabrication, citation manipulation), the JRCD will follow the guidelines established by the Committee on Publication Ethics (COPE).

 Referencing Guidelines: References are to be cited in the text with parentheses using the author/date style (e.g., Jones, 1999; Smith, 1993, 2004).
 Page numbers for specific points or direct quotations must be given.
 The Reference list is to be placed at the end of the article, following acknowledgments if included, and must be typed in alphabetical order of authors.
 Follow the format for in-text citations and references specified in the Publication Manual of the American Psychological Association (APA), 7th edition.